Ancient Voices for the Modern Soul

 Love That Seeks and Is Sought

-The Song is remarkably mutual — both the man and the woman initiate, both express desire, both delight in the other.
+The Song is remarkably mutual — both the man and the woman initiate, both express desire.
 This models the relationship God intends: not possession but pursuit, not ownership but delight.
-In the allegorical reading, this is God pursuing us and inviting us to pursue Him — "Draw me after you, let us run" (1:4).
+In the allegory, this is God pursuing us and inviting us to pursue Him — "Draw me after you, let us run" (1:4).

 Longing & Absence